1849

 1893

-Oshkosh brewers collude to fix prices and challenge their competitors.
+Oshkosh brewers collude to fix prices in an attempt to fight off their "foreign" competitors.
 More.

 1894